Item 9: Familiarize yourself with reference and pointer types

 trait builds on the Borrow

-a new owned item of the underlying type, like Clone
+produces a new owned item of the underlying type.
+This is a generalization of the Clone

 Borrow